GetDutchie/brick/docs/data/models.md

 ## Setup

-Every model must be decorated by an annotation and extend a base type that the repository manages:
+Models must be stored inside files with the `.model.dart` suffix, be decorated by an annotation and extend a base type that the repository manages:

 ```dart
 @ConnectOfflineFirstWithRest()